Welcome to the Boston Biomedical Innovation Center application site!

 Application forms, guildelines, review criteria, and other resources can be found by clicking the resources link in the top right corner or this page.

-For general questions about the B-BIC application or review process, please contact the B-BIC Administrative Director, Lesley Watts, at (617) 954-9731 / email@example.com.
+For general questions about the B-BIC application or review process, please contact the B-BIC Director for Operations and Finance, Lesley Watts, at (857) 307-2440 / email@example.com.

-For questions regarding the business development aspects of your proposal, B-BIC coaches are available to suggest resources and provide strategic input.
+For questions regarding the business development aspects of your proposal, B-BIC Commercialization Coaches are available to suggest resources and provide strategic input.

 Paul Tessier: firstname.lastname@example.org

-B-BIC provides funding for studies aimed at technology development and translational research, regulatory, legal, and business development expertise.
+B-BIC provides support for studies aimed at technology development and translational research, regulatory, legal, and business development expertise.